Bottom-up rewriting for words and terms: Preliminaries

-This set $Z$ fulfills points (1)(2)(3). \end{sketch}$\;\;$\\ After Lemma \ref{l-smallest-transversal}, we denote by $\Tr(Y,P)$ the transversal $Z$ determined by $Y$ and $P$ and we call it the {\em smallest transversal} containing the antichain $Y$ of the tree-domain $P$.\\ A (first-order) {\em term} on a signature $\FF$ is a partial map $t: \N^* \rightarrow \FF$ whose domain is a tree-domain and which respects the arities.
+A (first-order) {\em term} on a signature $\FF$ is a partial map $t: \N^* \rightarrow \FF$ whose domain is a tree-domain and which respects the arities.
 We denote by $\TERM$ the set of first-order terms built upon the signature $\FF \cup \VV$, where $\FF$ is a denumerable signature and $\VV$ is a denumerable set of variables of arity $0$.